1. Cut the cabbage lengthwise into quarters and remove the cores. Cut each quarter crosswise into 2-inch (5 cm) wide strips.

 6. Pack the kimchi mixture, including the liquid that has been released, into a quart-size, wide-mouth mason jar, pressing down on it firmly with a wooden spoon or rolling pin until the vegetables are level with the shoulder and there is 1 inch (2.5 cm) of brine above the top of the vegetables.

 7. Place Kraut Source onto the jar.
-Your kimchi is ready in 5 days, although letting it ferment for up to 14 days is even better.
+Allow to ferment for 5 - 10 days in a cool spot, away from direct sunlight.
+Letting it ferment for up to 14 days is even better.
 Check every few days that there is water in the moat, and top off as needed (see Note).

 8. Replace Kraut Source with the standard mason jar lid and ring.
 Transfer to the refrigerator.